-The period 8 variance compared to that last reported is $\pounds(0.318)$ m favourable.
+The period 9 variance compared to that last reported is $\pounds(0.344)$ m favourable.
 The main reasons for the change (over £20k) are:-

-- ➤ Long- term client costs favourable movement of £(0.298)m as a result of client cost and activity changes.
+▶ Long- term client costs - favourable movement of £(0.432)m as a result of client cost and activity changes.
 This projection is based on the current portfolio of long term clients recorded on the Liquid Logic system plus clients, who have received services in the earlier part of the year, though are no longer receiving services.
-The projection allows for expected Transition costs in year of £1.266m and that costs will be offset by further savings of £(0.763)m to be made against client costs over the remainder of the year based on Transformation projections.
-Further detail on the variance is included in Appendix 4. - ➤ Short term client costs favourable movement of £(0.039)m, as a result of client cost and activity changes. - Social support favourable movement of £(0.035)m due to the realignment of budgets. - Social Care Activities (Care Management teams) adverse movement of £0.069m following a review of vacancies across all teams. - ➤ Information & Early Intervention favourable movement of £(0.099)m following a review of vacancies across all teams.
+The projection allows for expected Transition costs in year of £0.966m and that costs will be offset by further savings of £(0.544)m to be made against client costs over the remainder of the year based on Transformation projections.
+Further detail on the variance is included in Appendix 4.